 To be eligible, the student must have completed the bachelor's curriculum through the junior year (minimum 90 credits) and have a minimum overall grade point average of 3.4.
-A maximum of 12 credit hours of graduate courses in the master's program may be applied to the bachelor's program; however, the total credit hours taken for the two degrees must be at least 150 unique credit hours for the bachelor's to master's plan, or 180 unique credit hours for the bachelor's to master's plan, or 180 unique credit hours for the bachelor's total total at least 150 (master's) or 180 (PhD).
+A maximum of 12 credit hours of graduate courses in the master's program may be applied to the bachelor's program; however, the total credit hours taken for the two degrees must be at least 150 unique credit hours for the bachelor's to master's plan, or 180 unique credit hours for the bachelor's-to-doctorate plan.
+That is, the credit hours counted towards the bachelor's degree plus the credit hours taken after the bachelor's is awarded must total at least 150 (master's) or 180 (PhD).
 Further, this total may contain a maximum of six credit hours of thesis/dissertation research, and all credit hours to be included in the total that are completed after receiving the bachelor's degree must be in 6000-level or higher courses.
 As determined by the participating bachelor's program, graduate courses may be applied to the bachelor's degree as electives or technical requirements or by substitution of 7000- or 8000-level courses for required undergraduate courses.
 Under no circumstances can 6000-level counterparts of 4000-level courses required for the bachelor's degree be counted toward graduate degree requirements.
 Combined bachelor's/graduate plan students are not eligible for graduate assistantships or fellowships until their bachelor's degrees have been awarded.
 Form GS6-Bachelor-to-Graduate Request for Combined Education Plan should be completed and signed by the student and relevant faculty members, and returned to the Graduate School.